-As of December 31, 2022, we had an accumulated deficit of \$71.5 million.
-We have funded our operations primarily through issuance of promissory notes and convertible notes in private placements, and then common stock and warrants after becoming a publicly-traded company, and more recently, through fees received under the Nyxol License Agreement.
+Furthermore, as of December 31, 2023, we had an accumulated deficit of \$81.5 million.
+We have funded our operations primarily through issuance of promissory notes and convertible notes in private placements, and then common stock and warrants after becoming a publicly-traded company, and more recently, through fees and a milestone payment received under the Viatris License Agreement.
 We have devoted substantially all of our financial resources and efforts to the clinical development of our product candidates.
-Even assuming we obtain regulatory approval for one or more of our product candidates, we expect it to be at least a year before we potentially receive any royalty payments under the Nyxol License Agreement, and several years before APX3330 is potentially ready for commercialization.
+Even assuming we obtain additional regulatory approval for one or more of our product candidates, we expect it to be several years before APX3330 [and PS] is potentially ready for commercialization, and our product candidates may not gain market acceptance or achieve commercial success.
+We may not achieve profitability soon after generating product revenue, if ever, and may be unable to continue operations without continued funding.

 To become and remain profitable from our product candidates, we must develop and eventually commercialize a product with market potential.
-This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials, obtaining regulatory approval for a product candidate, manufacturing, marketing, and selling any drug for which it may obtain regulatory approval and satisfying any post-marketing requirements.
+This will require us to be successful in a range of challenging activities, including completing nonclinical testing and clinical trials, obtaining regulatory approval for a product candidate, manufacturing, marketing, and selling any drug for which it may obtain regulatory approval and satisfying any post-marketing requirements.
+We anticipate incurring significant costs associated with these activities.
 We are in the early stages of most of these activities.
-We may never succeed in these activities and, even if we does, we may never generate revenues that are significant or large enough to achieve profitability.
+We may never succeed in these activities and, even if we do, we may never generate revenues that are significant or large enough to achieve profitability.